Morriseylab/scViewer-Lite/README.md

 ## Creating Input data

-The input data is created using this [script](https://github.com/bapoorva/scripts/blob/master/RunSeurat_WT.R).
+The input data is created using the [Seurat vignette](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) and saved as an RDS file.

 ### Adding your dataset